jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 families: autoregressive models for language, and diffusion models for images and videos.

-This note is about three positions.
+This note is about three points.

 First, the usual split is a false dichotomy.
 Autoregressive and diffusion methods can coexist in the same generative system, because the labels mix together several different choices: representation, training objective, and inference procedure.

-Second, many pre-training algorithms share a smaller set of inference designs than their names suggest.
-Some spend inference compute by expanding a sequence.
-Others spend it by refining an existing state.
-Some can do both.

-Third, before choosing how to train one of these models, we should check whether the inference procedure is actually well specified.
-Does the sampler see the variables it needs?
-Does it represent the dependencies it will have to sample?
-If not, the training objective is being asked to compensate for a missing piece of the algorithm.
+Second, flow maps point to a better way to build fast continuous-domain generators.
+If the sampler needs to make a large jump, the model should be given the information needed to learn that jump directly.

+Third, the same idea may matter for language models.
+Rather than assuming LLMs must stay in the usual discrete-token, left-to-right form, we should ask whether continuous states, refinement steps, or flow-like updates can give language models a useful form of inference-time scaling.

 ## Two kinds of motion

-The second position starts with a simple observation: at inference time, extra compute usually buys one of two things.
+The false dichotomy becomes easier to see from a simple observation: at inference time, extra compute usually buys one of two things.

 The first is that the object gets longer.
 A language model samples a token, appends it, and repeats.
 A video model might extend a clip.
 A reasoning model